 Before We Start

-If you don’t have a CenturyLink Cloud account yet, head over to our website and sign up for a free trial.
+If you don’t have a CenturyLink Cloud account yet, head over to our website and activate an account.
 You’ll need it to access CenturyLink Cloud Compute servers.
 And, because automatically deploying and configuring virtual servers can be a complicated topic, you might want to check out our comprehensive collection of Knowledge Base articles on virtual servers.

 Install Ansible on your machine.
 Most Linux distributions have available Ansible packages.
 For example, on Ubuntu or Debian you would use the following command: